zgreyling/tic-tac-toe-web-client/README.md

  - Allow users to enter their names and choose "X" or "O" for the game, also display the player names along with the selected symbol
  - Have multiple games saved in the database, users can save their games and give it a name and when the app is refreshed, users have the option to load a saved game or start a new one
  - Add nice pop-ups for interaction with users instead of static text
+ - Improve how routing is handled in the web-client
+ - Add a 404 page and also improve the index page of the web-client
+ - Add a REST API helper in the web-client where I can add interceptors and also globally set the base URL of the REST API
+ - Include a Postman collection of the end-points
+ - Add a Docker Compose setup for easy deployment

 *What I enjoyed*
 I enjoyed learning new technologies and facing old challenges in a new way.
 All of the challenges I faced and conquered before using familiar tech stacks.
 I liked working with Ember.js and will continue to learn more about the framework.
 This was a fun project and time flew by while I was working on it but it remined me that I'm resilient and creative, and I enjoy learning and solving problems.